 - the adequacy of these systems to manage business risks and safeguard our assets and resources.

-It reports to our Group Audit, Governance and Risk Committees, business unit Audit Committees and the Board.
+It reports to our Group Audit, Customer, Conduct and Reputation and Risk Committees, business unit Audit Committees and the Board.

 The Internal Audit function has an Internal Audit Charter and Business Standard.
 The Charter sets out the function’s purpose, scope and responsibilities and how it maintains independence from the first and second line management of the Group.

 The four main functions of Internal Audit are to:

 - assess and report on the effectiveness of the design and operation of our framework of controls to assess and manage risk

 - assess and report on the effectiveness of our management actions to address deficiencies in the framework of controls